spotify/threaddump-analyzer/README.md

 * Add clickable links from each thread in the thread list to whatever synchronization thingie(s) it is involved with (if any).

+* Add a warnings section.
+To begin with, warn about free locks that somebody wants to take.

 * If one thread is holding multiple locks, this should be noted in the synchronizers section for all involved locks.
 Add a "Held with" header to the involved locks, listing which the other locks are held